Colorado Eviction Laws

 Serving the Tenant

-For three, five, or 10-day notices to quit, the landlord can give a copy to the tenant or anyone resident over the age of 18.
-They can also post a copy in a conspicuous place, such as the front door of the rental.
+For 3-, 5-, or 10-day notices to quit, the landlord can give a copy to the tenant or any resident over the age of 18.
+Colorado eviction laws also state they can post a copy in a conspicuous place, such as the front door of the rental.

 Tenant Possessions